 Cool gift ideas

-Nut milk bags are used to make alternative dairy-free milks from nuts.
-AMY-zing nut milk bags are made of nylon and are produced locally in Durban, South Africa.
+Almond nut milk bags are used to make alternative dairy-free milks from nuts.
+They are made of nylon and are produced locally in Durban, South Africa.
 They have a thin rope draw string at the top of the bag.
-The AMY-zing Nut milk bag makes fresh nut milk, fresh fruit or veggie juice and helps you sprout your own sprouts.
+The Amy-zing nut milk bag makes fresh nut milk, fresh fruit or veggie juice and helps you sprout your own sprouts.
 They make great gift ideas for encouraging a loved one to start including healthier options to their daily diet.
-See video below:

 Donation gets you a CD